AUTOart: Models

 AUTOart has produced more than 45 different car marques in nine different scales.
 Sizes generally range from 1:64 scale (2 to 3 inches long) to 1:12 scale (about 12 to 14 inches).
-Wheels & tires, carpeting, seat belts, door handles, engines, suspension, even sun visors and door/hood/trunk lid dampers are reproduced.
+Fine details such as carpeting, seat belts, door handles, engines, suspension, sun visors and door/hood/trunk lid dampers are reproduced.
 As an example, the company's 1:18 scale 1971 Mustang featured accurate details down to engine wiring, underside hood insulation, wood grain inserts in the doors, and authentically detailed brake and accelerator pedals.
-The 1:18 scale 1941 Willys military Jeep features accurate weld rivets, shaped reflectors, wood shovel and ax, tied whip antenna, and accurate period dashboard labels.
-Dennis Doty, an authority on models of all kinds, and a contributor to Collectible Automobile Magazine, calls AUTOart models "truly spectacular".

-Many AUTOart models are of exotic racing, sports, or super performance vehicles like the white, red, and blue BMW 3.0 CSL 1973 winner at Spa, or the Showroom Stock 2007 Mustang Road Racer, but more mundane vehicles like the New Beetle or the Chrysler PT Cruiser are also produced.
-One interesting example is the 1989 Jeep Grand Wagoneer, a car offered by Kaiser, AMC, and Chrysler over a period of twenty-five years.
-Featured on it were accurate and realistic period wheels, turn signals, roof rack, vinyl 'wood' siding, and a working tailgate.
+The 1:18 scale 1941 Willys military Jeep features accurate weld rivets, shaped reflectors, wood shovel and axe, tied whip antenna, and accurate period dashboard labels.
+Many AUTOart models are of exotic racing, sports, or performance vehicles, but more mundane vehicles like the New Beetle or the Chrysler PT Cruiser are also produced.

-The AUTOart line favors, but is not limited to, European vehicles.
-One example reviewed in Hemmings Sports & Exotic Car was the company's 1970 Lamborghini Espada 2+2 which the magazine saw as a good model choice – distinct from the plethora of model Countaches or Diablos.
-Thus AUTOart features both new vehicles, like the C7 Corvette or Lamborghini Veneno, as well as vintage racing cars like the 1965 Formula 1 Honda raced at Monaco.
+The AUTOart line consists of, but is not limited to, European vehicles.
+One example reviewed in Hemmings Sports & Exotic Car was the company's 1970 Lamborghini Espada 2+2 coupe which the magazine saw as a good model choice – distinct from the plethora of scale replicas made of the Lamborghini Countach or Diablo.
+AUTOart features both new vehicles, like the Chevrolet Corvette C7 or Lamborghini Veneno, as well as vintage racing cars like the 1965 Formula 1 Honda raced at Monaco.
 Historic racing cars have also included a number of other Can Am and Grand Prix cars from the 1960s and 1970s.
 The earliest years of actual vehicles represented in the line-up are from about 1938, with the BMW 328 Mille Miglia.
-American Ford Crown Vic Police Interceptors and British "Humberside Police" Subaru Imprezas along with a Mercedes-Benz E220 Berlin taxi are examples that show the company includes professional vehicles alongside stock and race cars.
-Additionally, several Italian Vespa scooters have been offered.
+American Ford Crown Victoria Police Interceptors and British "Humberside Police" Subaru Impreza along with a Mercedes-Benz E220 Berlin taxi are examples that show the company includes vehicles in professional service in its lineup alongside stock and race cars.
+Additionally, several Italian Vespa scooters have also been offered.

-Australian market Holdens and Chryslers are also featured, but here another firm comes into play.
-Biante Model Cars of Australia were made in the AUTOart factory in China with several models boxed under both names.
-Biante was the company of Trevor Young, who died in 2006.
+AUTOart's products are distributed in Australia and New Zealand by Biante Model Cars, for whom AUTOart have also supplied exclusive models based upon Australian cars, such as those of GM-Holden, Ford, and Chrysler.
+Biante Pty Ltd was originally created in 1992 by Trevor Young and his wife Bev Young; after Trevor's death in January 2006, the company has undergone two changes of ownership but has continued its association with AUTOart.